env0/acme-demo/plugins/day0-environment-helper/README.md

-# Day 0 Environemnt Helper
+# Day 0 Environment Helper

 This is a demonstration of how to setup env0 to automatically scan a folder for changes, and using the env0 TF provider to create the env0 environment resource per folder.